The majority of the leadership style you come across concern themselves with it whereas distributed leadership style does not.

 With everyone getting a chance to lead, it makes employees care more about the company and develops their leadership skills.

-Not to mention the kind of skills and qualities they develop over time with every time taking up responsibilities, making them a better worker.
+Not to mention the kind of skills and qualities they develop over time every time taking up responsibilities, making them a better worker.

-Distributed Leadership Style Ensures Honesty In Workspace
+Ensures Honesty In Workspace

 It encourages employees to come up with things they want to communicate and share with each other honestly.